MichelBahl/javascript-dessign-patterns/creational/singleton/README.md

 # Creational Pattern - Singleton Pattern.

 This is the first part in my series (23 GoF Design Patterns).
-My series will help you understand about design patterns by building useful things.
+My series will help you understand about design patterns by building real projects.
 For this reason, you can see the place in which each pattern could be applied.
 I want to focus on learning by doing instead of talking too much about theories.

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.

-I created a git repository that help you understand about design patterns by building useful things.
+I created a git repository that help you understand about design patterns by building real projects.

 > Github link:
 >
 > https://github.com/hieptl/javascript-dessign-patterns
 >
-> If you feel the repository is useful, please help me share the post and give me a Github's star.
+> If The repository is useful, please help me share the post and give me a Github's star.
 It will make me feel motivation to work even harder.
-I will try to make many open sources and share to the community <3.
+I will try to make many open sources and share to the community :heart:.
 >
-> I created a post to share about __learning react by building Netflix__, I hope that it is useful for you.
+> I created a post to share about __learning React by building Netflix__, I hope that it is useful for you.
 >
 > https://dev.to/hieptl/learn-react-by-building-netflix-1127